ActiveDataBio/Adbio/README.md

 ## How to login
 After setting up the server the data repository cards should be displayed.
 If you're not logged in already hovering over them will display a login button.
 Click it and enter your user name and password for the git host you want to access.
 This will clone the repositories locally.

-## Create an Adbio project
+## Create an Adbio project for your data
 An Adbio project is a git repository that stores files required for Adbio to perform the vizual analytics.
-We have developed a simple command line tool to allow you to create all the files, refer to [CL_Create_Project](https://github.com/ActiveDataBio/CL_Create_Project) for information on creating a project.
+We have developed a simple command line tool to allow you to create all the files using your data, refer to [CL_Create_Project](https://github.com/ActiveDataBio/CL_Create_Project) for information on creating a project.

 [adbio-logo]:https://adbio.pnnl.gov/bioviz/images/activeData-biglogo.png